deepraining/lila/docs/group.md

 defined in `lila.config.js` of project.

-if you always handle the same multi modules, you can make those modules as a group, and next time when build just input the groupName instead of multi modules.
+if you always handle the same multi modules, you can make those modules as a group, and next time just input the groupName instead of multi modules when build.

 ### example